Rhythm of Destiny: Plot

 Meanwhile, Kwan, who is hiding in Taiwan for framing Bee, owes a huge debt to Hark.
 As Hark is about to chop his fingers off, Kwan then suggests Hark to kidnap Kevin in order to clear his debts.
 Bee attends Kevin's concert in Taiwan where his final song is dedicated to his brother.
 Kevin spots Bee at the audience when he throws a coin on stage.
 Afterwards, Bee goes backstage to see his brother and sees Kwan kidnapping Kevin.
-Bee saves his brother and kills Kwan with s samurai sword before Hark arrives and stabs Bee.
+Bee saves his brother and kills Kwan with a samurai sword, before Hark arrives and stabs Bee.
 Kevin then kills Hark and his henchmen and Bee dies in Kevin's arms.